gatsbyjs/gatsby/docs/contributing/triaging-github-issues.md

 - Questions are answered swiftly and correctly, therefore making users happy
 - Bug reports are reproducible and the most relevant data is collected before someone jumps in with a fix
-- Unrelated issues are resolved swiftly so we don't spend too much time on them
+- Unrelated issues are resolved promptly so we don't spend too much time on them

 ## What is unique to Gatsby?